byu-cpe/ComputingBootCamp/website/_selfpaced/PartsDatabase.md

 ******************************************************************************************************************************************************************************

 When adding parts to the Database, don't worry if similar parts do not have CCL part numbers near each other.
-You can search for any part by component value (or anything else, but usually the value is what we are most insterested in, at least for resistors and capacitors) in the search box in the Components panel in Altium.
+You can search for any part by component value (or anything else, but usually the value is what we are most interested in, at least for resistors and capacitors) in the search box in the Components panel in Altium.

 ## How to use the Database